hakerdefo/hakerdefo.github.io/_posts/2019-1-23-machine-gun-road.md

 *"Dazed and confused.
 Zeppelin."*

 Fuck!

-"You know a thought came to my mind at Mali's tea stall."
-*"Shoot!"*
+You not only share drugs, booze, body, food, joy, sorrow in love; you also share gremlins.

+"Do you know where Machine gun Road begins?"
+*"Why?"*
+"I'll tell you why but, you tell me first."
+*"It begins near Mali's stall, doesn't it?"*
+"Right!
+But, do you know where does it end?"
+*"Nope!
+I have absolutely no idea!"*
-"Machine gun Road practically begins where Mali's place is and it ends at a crematorium."
+"Well, it literally ends up at a crematorium!"
 *"B.I.T.C.H."*